microsoft/WebTemplateStudio/templates/Web/_composition/MoleculerJS/Page.Moleculer.List.AddRoutes.NoCosmos/README_postaction.md

 .
-├── services/ - Moleculer services that provides API routes and serves front-end with data │ └── api.service.js - HTTP Gateway Service
+├── services/ - Moleculer services that provides API routes and serves front-end with data │ └── api.service.js - HTTP gateway service
+│ ├── pages.service.js - Service that serves the data
-│ ├── pages.service.js - Serves the actual content
+│ ├── pages.actions.js - Contains the actual handlers for the API calls
 //{[{
-│ ├── sampleData.js - Contains all sample text data for generate pages
+│ ├── sampleData.js - Contains all sample text data required to generate pages
 //}]}